 Momentum on Long-Term Climate Strategies: Where We Are in Europe? – Side Event from the Climate Recon 2050 Project at COP24

-Long-term strategies play a major role in achieving Paris Agreement's objectives.
+Long-term strategies play a major role in achieving the Paris Agreement's objectives.
 As existing policy structures do not always include long-range perspectives, 2050 strategies offer a useful instrument to create a coherent plan for a necessary climate-neutral transformation.
-In the EU, the development of such strategies is a legal obligation for all Member States (MS) – with the deadline 1st of January 2020.
+In the EU, the development of such strategies is a legal obligation for all Member States (MS) – with the deadline 1 January 2020.

 Estonia: Getlyn Denks, Head of Climate Department, Ministry of the Environment

 Portugal Eduardo Santos, Director of Climate Change Department, Environment Agency

 Germany: Ilka Wagner, Deputy Head of Delegation to the UNFCCC, Ministry of the Environment

 Moderator: Istvan Bart, Energiaklub.

 The recording of the event is available online.